teamchupacabramcthundercats/Halvsy-Gallery/README.md

 ## Usage

-To render the components on your page, insert a div with the id "gallery" into your html where you'd like the component to render.
+To render the reviews component on your page, insert a div with the id "gallery" into your html where you'd like the component to render.

 The server is set up to serve requests from:
 >localhost:7777/product/{some number ending in a value between 1-100}

+Example: `localhost:7777/product/43`

 If serving with a proxy, you'll need to proxy the routes for the API: